radiantlogic-v8/documentation-eoc/documentation/login/microsoft-sso.md

 8. Click **Register**.
 9. Make note of the Application ID for future reference.

-## Creating a Secret for Authentication
+## Creating a secret for authentication

 This section describes how to generate a secret key that your application uses to authenticate itself with Azure AD.

 1. In the Azure AD portal, navigate to **Manage > Certificates & Secrets**.
     ![menu](images/certificates-secrets.png)
 2. On the Client Secret tab, click **New Client Secret**.
-The Add a Client Secret window displays.
+An "Add a Client Secret" window displays.
     ![form](images/add-client-secret.png)
 3. Provide a meaningful description for the secret, i.e. "Production Key 2024".
 4. Select an option from the **Expires** drop-down menu.
 5. Note the value displayed on the Client Secrets tab.
     ![result](images/client-secrets.png)

-## Assigning API Permissions
+## Assigning API permissions

 This section describes how to specify which resources your application can access and which actions it can perform in Azure AD.